The Movie Beijing Doesn’t Want You to See | Yan Ma

 It's surprising.

-situation yeah explain to me the genesis of this film right you know this film is inspired by the pandemic right so we I just feel like it's important to reflect on what happened, really, what really happened, especially at the beginning of the outbreak.
+So I just feel like it's important to reflect on what happened, Really, what really happened, especially at the beginning of the outbreak.

-So I think that we need to see how that's why in the film I mainly show how the antagonists use their power to manipulate people and censor information, basically like weaponize the crisis and eventually lead it to a global pandemic.
+So I think that we need to see how that's why in the film, I mainly show how the antagonists use their power to manipulate people and censor information, basically weaponize the crisis and eventually lead it to a global pandemic.

-So I just feel like it's very important to shine a light on this.
+So I just feel like it's very important to shine a light on this because this may happen again.

-And if we Next time if we have something like much more deadly than COVID, I would say we may not have a second chance.
+And next time, if we have something much more deadly than COVID, I would say we may not have a second chance.

 So I feel like, yeah, it's important for us to talk about it.